joereynolds/Mr-Figs/docs/level-design.md

 - Each level has a predefined amount of bombs that the player begins with (ranging from 0 and upwards)

-- The player can plant bombs which will destroy destructable terrain and activate switches
+- The player can plant bombs which will destroy destructible terrain and activate switches

 - A tile can be
-    - destructable (can be blown up by a bomb)
+    - destructible (can be blown up by a bomb)
     - solid (a player can't go through it)
     - moveable (a player can push it)

 ### In-game objects

+- Player - The player.
+Put him where you want on the map

 - Bomb - Pretty self explanatory.
 When a player plants a bomb, it starts counting from 5 meaning the player can make 5 turns and then it explodes.